 Duracell might be a top name in household batteries, but many people don’t know that the company also makes automotive batteries.
 So, who makes Duracell car batteries, and are they worth your money?

-In this guide, we talk about the manufacturer of Duracell car batteries and show you what options you have to choose from.
-We also look at the pros and cons of these car batteries and discuss if they are a good investment.
+In this guide, I talk about the manufacturer of Duracell car batteries and show you what options you have to choose from.
+I also look at the pros and cons of these car batteries and discuss if they are a good investment.
 At the end of our article, you will get answers to some of your top car battery questions.

 Who Makes Duracell Car Batteries?